ThienTran1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I combined all of my learnings in the previous 4 experiments to make a pedestrian's crossing light.
+I was able to include variables like: controlling LED lights to flash on cue, made an awareness buzzer sound for the pedestrians to cross, In this experiment, something new to me was or something I learned was (insert something here).

 This experiment could be the basis of a real world application such as (insert something here).